oasisprotocol/curve25519-voi/README.md

 ***DO NOT BOTHER THE curve25519-dalek DEVELOPERS ABOUT THIS PACKAGE***

-This package has yet to be reviewed.
-Use something else.

 #### Package structure

  * curve: A mid-level API in the spirit of curve25519-dalek.